DariosKrimsKrams/hashtag-buddy-backend/doc/improvement_proposal_4_too_generic_hashtags.md

-# save count hashtags that are "too generic"
+# dont use hashtags that are "too generic"

 like instagram, instagood, photooftheday, picoftheday, like4like, style, selfie, happy